julianstewart/hair_salon/README.md

 # _Hair Salon_

-##### _An application that allows salon owners to more effectively manage their stylists and clients, August 21st, 2015_
+##### _An application that allows hair salon owners to more effectively manage their stylist and client lists, August 21st, 2015_

 #### By _**Julian Stewart**_

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have.
-Do you want other developers to use this code in their apps?
-Talk about things like that here in simple terms.}_
+_This application, through a simple web interface, allows hair salon owners to:_
+* _Create a list of the stylists working at that salon_
+* _Assign a list of clients to each stylist_

+## Limitations

+_The current version of this application does not allow the user to associate multiple stylists with a specific client or clients._

 ## Setup